-\textit{Spin-orbit coupling.}---2D EHDL system has structual inversion asymmetry (SIA), causing Rashba interaction in the electron band with spin $S_z=\pm 1/2$,

-The Rashba interaction is also induced in the heavy hole band with spin $J_z=\pm 3/2$, while it is generally negligible~\cite{liu2008,liu2010,pikulin2014}.
-The SOI results in an antisymmetric vector-product (AVP) type coupling among the four-components excitonic field $\vec{\Phi}$.
-The previous study of Eq.~(\ref{eqn2}) in the presence of the AVP type coupling~\cite{chen2019} is generalized in the supplemental materials~\cite{SM}.
-The effect of the AVP interaction is to replace $\varphi_0$ in the classical solutions of Eqs.~(\ref{eqn3},\ref{eqn4}) by $\varphi_0-Ky$, where $y$ is the spatial coordinate perpendicular to the exchange field.
-Thus, the pseudospin polarization in the $yz/0x$ phase acquires a spatial texture, that breaks the translational symmetry (helicoidal/helical phase)~\cite{chen2019,SM}.

-The helicodial/helical phases have two gapless Goldstone modes ($\psi$ and $\varphi_0$) with similar physical meanings as in the $yz/0x$ phase.
-In the presence of the Rashba interaction in the electron layer, however, the gapless $\varphi_0$ mode originates purely from the spin rotational symmetry in the hole layer.
-Note also that $\varphi_0$ appears together with the spatial coordinate ($y$), so that $\varphi_0$ is a sliding mode (phason) as well as the spin rotational mode.
-Charge and (hole-layer) spin voltages control the Goldstone modes $\psi$ and $\varphi_0$ in the helical/helicoidal phases as well; Eq.~(\ref{eqn17}).
-Charge and spin currents can be also generated by spatial gradients of the two gapless Goldstone modes in the textured excitonic phases.
-One can see the latter from the effective action of $\vec{\phi}$ with the Rashba SOI~\cite{SM}, where the charge and spin Noether currents in the hole layer are calculated as:

-with $i=x,y$ respectively.
-Here $\tilde{A}$ is the difference of the vector potential between the two layers.
-Eqs.~(\ref{eqn20},\ref{eqn21}) are consistent with Eqs.~(\ref{eqn15},\ref{eqn16}) in a small-phase-difference limit up to the coefficients ($I_0$ and $\bar{h}_{\pm}$) respectively.
-The consistency concludes that the qualitative properties of the spin-charge coupled Josephson effect holds true also in the presence of the SOI in the electron layer.
+\textit{Spin-orbit coupling.}--- A semiconductor hetetrostructure of the 2D EHDL systems breaks a spatial inversion symmetry, causing an effective Rashba SOC in the electron layer~\cite{winkler2003,liu2008,liu2010,pikulin2014}.
+The Rashba SOC endows the excitonic pseudospin polarizations with a nonzero momentum $K$ in a direction perpendicular to the exchange fields; $\varphi_0$ in Eqs.~(\ref{eqn3}, \ref{eqn4}) is replaced by $\varphi_0-Ky$~\cite{chen2019,SM}.
+The condensate with the broken traslational symmetry also have the relative U(1) phase ($\psi$) and the spin rotational phase ($\varphi_0$) as low-energy Goldstone modes.
+The spin rotational phase $\varphi_0$ appears together with the spatial coordinate ($y$), so that it is also a translational phase (phason).
+The gapless $\varphi_0$ phase originates purely from the spin-rotational symmetry in the hole layer.
+Charge and (hole-layer) spin voltages control these two gapless modes respectively (Eq.~(\ref{eqn17})), while spatial gradients of these two modes generate charge and spin currents as well~\cite{SM}.
+Accordingly, the dissipationless spin-charge conversion property is robust against the presence of the Rashba SOC.

-\textit{Summary.}---In this letter, we clarify coupled spin and charge Josephson effects in the EHDL exciton system under magnetic exchange field, where the charge Josephson current can be a response of the spin voltage.
-This intrinsic spin-charge coupling effect enriches possible spintronics applications of the excitonic pseudospin superfluidity.
-A layered InAs/AlSb/GaInSb semiconductor heterostructure is an ideal EHDL system whose electron layer has a large SOI~\cite{winkler2003,liu2008,liu2010,pikulin2014}.
-The pseudospin rotational symmetry and the spin-charge coupled superflow property are robust against the SOI in the electron layer.
+\textit{Summary.}--- In this letter, we clarify the spin-charge coupled Josephson effects in the EHDL exciton system under magnetic exchange fields, where the charge Josephson current can be a response to the spin voltage.
+The spin-charge coupling effects provide a dissipationless way of the spin-charge conversion in a feasible device setup.